-MAT 170 Calculus (3)
+MAT 270 Calculus I (3)

-Prerequisite: MAT 160 Pre-Calculus or equivalent
+Prerequisite: grade of C or higher in MAT 160 Pre-Calculus or equivalent

-This introduction to single-variable differential and integral calculus assumes basic competency with precalculus mathematics.
+This introduction to single-variable differential and integral calculus assumes basic competence with pre-calculus mathematics.
 Calculus is the mathematical study of change and has wide application in the natural sciences, engineering, economics, finance, and public policy analysis.
 Its techniques allow the solution of many problems for which algebra alone is insufficient.
-Topics to be covered will include functional notation, graphs, and the fundamental theorem of algebra; inverse, exponential, logarithmic, and trigonometric functions; limits and derivatives; techniques of differentiation and applications of differential calculus; antiderivatives and indefinite integrals; the fundamental theorem of calculus; basic techniques of integration and applications of integral calculus; differentiation and integration of natural logarithmic, exponential, and hyperbolic functions; first-order differential equations and their applications.
+Topics to be covered will include: functional notation; graphical transformations; inverse, exponential, logarithmic and trigonometric functions; limits and derivatives; techniques of differentiation and applications of the differential calculus; antiderivatives and indefinite integrals; definite integrals and the fundamental theorem of calculus; basic integration and applications of the integral calculus.
+If time permits, solutions of some first-order differential equations and their applications will be considered.